TheRakeshPurohit/slashbase/README.md

 - **Cloud based**: Works in browser.
 Setup once and use everywhere.
 Self-host on your VPC.
 - **Easy to use**: Minimal interface, simple to use and easy sharing queries within team.
-- **Collaborative**: Works with your team.
+- **Collaborative**: Works with your freinds.
 Assign roles like Analyst, Developer or Admin to manage read-write permissions.

 ## Installation